epocson/Demographic-forecast/README.md

 This project analyzes historical population data from 2015 to 2024 and forecasts population trends for 2025-2030 using statistical modeling.

+You can freely edit this code to extend the features and use other data to forecast.

 ## Project Structure

 ```